Beyond Mapping

 Proximity.
 Executing the model for these

-differences in perspective (relative importance of the criteria) results in
+differences in perspective (relative importance of the criteria) resulted in

 three different preferred routes.